Cradle Mountain - Hiking

-The easy Dove Lake Circuit takes 2 hours and about 6 km
+The easy Dove Lake Circuit takes 2 hours and is roughly 6 km long.

 Cradle Mountain Summit takes 7-8 hours and is about 13 km via Lake Lilla and Marions Lookout.
-There are different choices for a return to Dove Lake car park.
+There are different choices to return to Dove Lake car park.

 Some Cradle walks start here; the short Enchanted trail to an old-growth rainforest, King Billy Walk, Pencil Pine Falls Rainforest Walk and the more challenging Dove Canyon Track.
 This trail takes about 2 hours along the Pencil Pine Falls, and Knyvet Falls with steep and rough climbing uphill back to the Cradle Valley Boardwalk.
-The hike is less popular with few hikers only.
+This hike is less popular with few hikers only.
+Often you can find wombats and pademelons around the Interpretation Center in the evening.

 Helpful for Tasmania are the 60 short walks: number 29-32 are Cradle Mountain tracks.